Sue9104/web-manual/interface.md

 <span id='master'></span>

-Only the **master** in a project has the permission to change things in this area.
+1.
 Click 'detail' button for more information.

 - **Settings**: All the settings can be adjusted according to the progress, such as project name, deadline, priority level, visibility level, source and target languages.